Last Updated: October 8, 2017

 11. Safe Harbor Statement

-12. FERPA, California AB 1584, the Colorado Student Data Transparency and Security Act and PIPEDA
+12. FERPA, California AB 1584, the Colorado Student Data Transparency and Security Act, PIPEDA and FOIPPA

 In some cases, we collect the Student Personally Identifiable Information (SPII) listed below defined and subject to various state and federal laws governing education, including but not limited to the Family Educational Rights and Privacy Act (FERPA), California Assembly Bill 1584 (AB 1584), the Colorado Student Data Transparency and Security Act: